 There are some extremely useful pages dedicated to the promotion of English, whether you want more information on how to encourage people to learn the language or if you want to teach it.
-The Higher Education Academy also displays a page on Student Employability Profiles.

 Watching television online is an excellent way of practising a language.
 Below are links to outstanding TV channels:

 English-speaking Internet TV is also available through the iTV portal where you can search for a channel either by country or topic area, or with Multilingual Books.
 (Caution: the channels on these two sites are not accessible to all as they are dependent on your computer configuration, your Internet browser and the type of multimedia software you use).

 There are also a huge number of internet radio stations (available among other things through the ListenLive website).